rwxsb/me/learning-notes/docker/README.md

 `COPY` instruction takes two arguments in case of `COPY . .` first dot represents execution directory and second dot represents path specififed in `WORKDIR`.

 `EXPOSE` is port that will be exposed outside the container.
+This also should be the Internal port when running the container with `-p` flag.

 `ENTRYPOINT` tells what should be run to start the application.

+- `docker rm` and `docker rmi` are different in first one removes containers latter one removes the images.
+One may also write `docker image/container rm`.

 > **Note**
 >
-> Keep in mind that not specifying .dockerignore might cause long build time due to copying of node_modules or other similar directories that contain packages.
+> Keep in mind that not specifying `.dockerignore` might cause long build time due to copying of `node_modules` or other similar directories that contain packages.

+> **Tip**
+>
+> VS Code Docker extension is very useful in providing intelisense for docker files and more...

+> **Tip**
+>
+> Tagging an image with the latest all the time is not the best idea, we rather prefer to have some differences between versions.

+Using `docker logs` we may look at the container logs.

+Logs is an important idea for running containers, We may create a volum mount that is in the host.
+This will allow logs to be outputed there.

+Similarly we may keep them in container.
+In case a crash this will be of no use.

+`-v` tag to specify volume while running the container.

+Volumes are way to inject different things inside containers, how?

+`docker run -p 8080:80 -v $(pwd):/usr/share/nginx/html nginx:alpine` is mounting current directory by `pwd` to nginx directory which has default html content, and serving custom html docs.

+This may get complicated in ways that we are able to write to network locations.